MikeCroall/OMDbPlot/README.md

 6. make a cup of tea and get some biscuits, data collection will take a while.

 7. marvel at how consistent average movie statistics have been over the past 10 years.

+##Package Dependencies

+seaborn, matplotlib
+: both for plotting the results, seaborn purely for styling purposes.

+colorama
+: for easy coloured terminal output without looking awful on windows when ANSI isn't enabled.

+requests
+: for making web requests to retrieve JSON data.

+time
+: to pause the thread to avoid exceeding the API call rate limiter imposed upon us.